 Disposable razors are the most Earth-unfriendly grooming tool you could ever buy.
 According to Bay Disposal, the EPA estimates consumers throw away 2 billion disposable razors each year.
 That’s a lot of razors sitting in landfills.

-A better option for you and the planet is a safety razor.
+So, for those who don’t want to spend money on Laser Hair Removal Services just yet, but still want great hair removal, a better option for you and the planet is a safety razor.
 Quality safety razors are built to last a lifetime (or more) and you only need to change the blade.
 Blade replacements cost between ten cents and fifty cents each, and if you’re shaving your face, one blade will last about eight shaves.
 If you’re shaving your legs, the blades will last a little longer.

 Safety razor blades are made of stainless steel and are recyclable.
 The blades are individually wrapped in paper inside a cardboard box, making all components recyclable.